ArcanaFramework/pydra2app/docs/source/data_model.rst

 ..
 TODO: another 3D grid plot

-All combinations of the data spaces axes are given a name within :class:`.DataSpace` enums.
+All combinations of the data spaces axes are given a name within :class:`.Axes` enums.
 In the case of the :class:`.medimage.Clinical` data space, the members are

 * **group** (group)